 The IRS grants you an automatic extension to file your taxes every year, as long as you complete Form 4868.

-Traditionally, federal tax returns are due on April 15 or the first business day thereafter.
+Traditionally, federal tax returns are due on April 15 (automatically extended to July 15, 2020 for 2019 tax returns) or the first business day thereafter.
 However, the IRS does grant you an automatic extension to file your taxes every year, as long as you complete Form 4868.
-2019 federal tax returns are due July 15.
 Common reasons for requesting an extension include a lack of organization, unanticipated events or tax planning purposes.
-Even if you obtain an extension to file, you must still pay your income tax in full by the July deadline for your 2019 taxes.
+Even if you obtain an extension to file, you must still pay your income tax in full by the tax deadline (July 15 in 2020).

 Incomplete tax documentation